mervebozkir/mervebozkir/README.md

 - 👋 Hi, I’m @mervebozkir
 - 👀 I’m interested in software testing.
-I love learning about new developments about the software world.
+I love learning new developments about the software world.
 - 🌱 I’m currently learning JavaScript, Webdriver.io and also Cucumber.
 - 📫 You can reach me via mervebozkir@windowslive.com